 If you are driving around town without knowing what a warning code or fault light means, ignoring it might cost you to spend more money and add trouble down the road.

-In fact, most drivers overlook warning lights and fault codes on the dashboard since they believe nothing is wrong.
+Most drivers overlook the dashboard’s warning lights and fault codes since they believe nothing is wrong.
 However, such warning signals only appear on the dashboard if a potential problem is discovered.

-If a warning code or fault appears on the dash, it might develop into something more serious that might cost you lots of money or even completely destroy your engine.
+If a warning code or fault appears on the dash, it might develop into something more serious, costing you lots of money or even destroying your engine.

 You must know how to identify whether a warning light or fault code is something important or not.
 Generally speaking, in the 5th Generation 4Runners, if the code is a solid light, it tends not to be as serious as if it is flashing.
 Either way, I wouldn’t recommend continuing to drive if you see either one and seek a professional mechanic to have it checked out.